A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Analysis of Preconditioned KSP Methods

-The analysis above did not include the preconditioners.
-The computational cost of Gauss-Seidel and ILU is approximately equal to one matrix-vector multiplication per iteration.
-The cost of the multigrid preconditioner is dominated by that of the setup and the smoothing steps at the finest level, which is typically a few times of that of Gauss-Seidel and ILU, depending on how many times the smoother is called.
-Both ILU and multigrid preconditioner require extra storage proportional to the number of nonzeros in the coefficient matrices, which is rarely a concern in practice.
+Our analysis above did not consider preconditioners.
+The computational cost of Gauss-Seidel and ILU0 is approximately equal to one matrix-vector multiplication per iteration.
+However, the analysis of other variants of ILU is more complicated.
+Allowing a moderate drop tolerance can significantly improve the robustness of ILU, but as explained in Section~\ref{subsec:Incomplete-LU-Factorization.}, the number of fills may grow superlinearly with respect to problem size, especially with pivoting.
+We will present a comparison of different variants of ILU in Section \ref{subsec:ILU-Comparison}.

+The cost analysis of the multigrid preconditioner is far more complicated.
+In general, the runtime performance is dominated by smoothing on the finest level, which is typically{} a few sweeps of matrix-vector multiplication, depending on how many times the smoother is called per iteration.
+In AMG, the setup time may be significant, which is dominated by the coarsening step and the construction of the prolongation and restriction operators.